There isn’t any evidence that smoking weed while you have a cough, cold, or the flu is inherently unsafe. But does it make sense?

 To avoid risk of adverse effect, wait to use marijuana (if an occasional or rare user) or do not increase your typical dose consumed (if a routine user) if you require OTC cold or flu medications.Daniel Murrell, MDAnswers represent the opinions of our medical experts.
 All content is strictly informational and should not be considered medical advice.

-Remember, there hasn’t been any research on marijuana use while sick with a cough, cold, or flu.
-In addition, studies on the use of marijuana for medicinal purposes are limited.
+Remember, there hasn’t been any research on weed use while sick with a cough, cold, or flu.
+In addition, studies on the use of weed for medicinal purposes are limited.

-If you’re sick with a cough, cold, or flu, smoking marijuana could make your respiratory symptoms worse.
-This is because marijuana smoke irritates the throat and airways.
+If you’re sick with a cough, cold, or flu, smoking weed could make your respiratory symptoms worse.
+This is because weed smoke irritates the throat and airways.

 Other routes of administration, such as vaping, generally don’t have the same effect on the respiratory system.